 Michelle Denise Jackson is a writer and storyteller born and raised in Southern California.
 She grew up in the dusty desert valleys of the Inland Empire, where she created melodramatic soap operas with her half-naked Barbies to stifle her boredom.
 When she outgrew her dolls, she moved on to writing angst-ridden poetry and performing histrionic monologues in her high school’s drama department.

 She received her B.A. from NYU's Gallatin School of Individualized Study.
-There, Michelle explored the intersections of storytelling, media, performance, cultural studies, and social justice in a self-designed concentration she (obnoxiously) titled, "(Re)Constructing/Imagining Reality through Narrative and Performance."
+There, Michelle explored the intersections of storytelling, cultural studies, and social justice in a self-designed concentration she (obnoxiously) titled, "(Re)Constructing/Imagining Reality through Narrative and Performance."
 During her time in New York, she also wrote, performed, but mostly watched spoken word poetry with NYU's top-ranked slam poetry team.

 Upon graduating, Michelle returned home to California and co-founded ¡DUENDE!
 Long Beach, a grassroots arts organization that provided arts-based workshops and performance opportunities to local youth.
 In 2012, ¡DUENDE! took Long Beach's youth slam poetry team to compete at the Brave New Voices International Youth Poetry Festival.
-Michelle also led youth programs for Planned Parenthood Los Angeles and the South L.A.
+Michelle also taught sex education and led youth programs for Planned Parenthood Los Angeles and the South L.A.
 Youth Advisory Council for Reproductive Health.
 She is one of the founding organizers of the Spring Into Love Healthy Teen Fest, an annual day of workshops that educate and celebrate sexual health and reproductive justice.

 But more than anything, she just wants to make her Momma and Daddy proud.